The history of New York’s drug laws

 The current state of the law in New York concerning drug crimes

 Despite all of these changes, there are still a host of penalties that can be handed down to individuals convicted of drug crimes.
-Even individuals who have less than 25 grams of marijuana on their persons could be facing charges, resulting in fines if convicted.
-Those with more than 25 grams could receive a possibility of three months in prison.
-More than two ounces of the drug could bring a one-year prison sentence.
+Even individuals who have small amounts of an illegal substance on their persons could be facing charges, resulting in fines if convicted.
+Those with larger amounts could receive time in prison.

 Those who sell, smuggle or traffic illegal drugs could be facing even more serious penalties.
-Selling even small amounts of marijuana could carry a three month sentence.
 Those who are charged as major traffickers could be looking at a 15 to 25 year prison sentence, depending upon their role in the crime.

 Mandatory minimum sentences still exist within the state.
 Judges do not have discretion to depart from those sentences.
 This has led to some individuals facing very lengthy sentences for minor crimes due to their prior drug crimes convictions.